clickbar/laravel-magellan/README.md

   #m: null
 }
 ```

-There might be cases where you also use box2d or box3d as column types.
+There might be cases where you also want to use box2d or box3d as column types.
 Currently, we don't support boxes within the `$postgisColumns`.
 Please use the `BBoxCast` instead.

-### Using Postgis functions in queries
+### Using PostGIS functions in queries
-A big part of laravel-magallan is its query feature.
-To provide a seamless and ready use of postgis functions, we have
+A big part of laravel-magallan is its extensive query building feature.
+To provide a seamless and easy use of PostGIS functions, we have
-included a wide scope of the typically ST-prefixed functions that can directly be used with Laravels query builder.
+included a wide scope of the typically ST-prefixed functions that can directly be used with Laravel's query builder.

-Whenever you want to use a postis function on a query builder, you have to use one of our builder methods.
+Whenever you want to use a PostGIS function on a query builder, you have to use one of our builder methods.
 All of them are
-prefixed with an `st`.
+prefixed with `ST`.
-Currently, there are the following 7:
+We currently provide the following:

 - stSelect
 - stWhere